ShotokanZH/Pa-th-zuzu/README.md

 Logs are saved in `pathzuzu.sh.log` ( `$(basename "$0").log` )

-Demostration (warning: on some [very tiny] devices the right part of the screen it's not viewable even while in landscape):
+Demostration (warning: in asciinema on some [very tiny] devices the right part of the screen it's not viewable even while in landscape):
 [![Pa(th)zuzu](http://i.imgur.com/6hmEQsV.gif)](https://asciinema.org/a/27yeitcc28mbuk8171cr2yiky?autoplay=true)